Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Abstract

 \section{Abstract}

-$\sf{CHSH_q}$ is the following simple two-player game: two parties are given $x,y\in \mathbb{F}_q$ uniformly at random, and each must produce an output $a,b\in\mathbb{F}_q$ without communicating with the other.
-The players objective is to maximize the probability that their outputs satisfy $a+b=xy$ in $\mathbb{F}_q$.
-This game was introduced by Buhrman and Massar \cite{buhrman} as a large alphabet generalization of the {\sf{CHSH}} game, which is one of the most well-studied games in quantum information theory, and which has large number of applications to quantum cryptography and quantum complexity.
-In this work, we obtain the first asymptotic results on the quantum and classical values of $\sf CHSH_q$.
-An important fact here is that for analyzing $\sf CHSH_q$ (and in general for any game with $q>2$) we cannot rely on the powerful result of Tsirelson \cite{boris_2} on $\sf{SDP}$ characterization of the quantum value of games, which only holds for $\sf XOR$ games (a subclass of $q=2$ games).
-As a result of this barrier, there are few examples and techniques available for analyzing quantum games with $q>2$.
-One primary contribution of this work is to expand the set of tools and examples in a setting beyond the relatively well-understood case of $\sf{XOR}$ games.
+In this paper, we consider the following family of two prover one-round games.
+In the $\sf{CHSH_q}$ game, two parties are given $x,y\in \mathbb{F}_q$ uniformly at random, and each must produce an output $a,b\in\mathbb{F}_q$ without communicating with the other.
+The players' objective is to maximize the probability that their outputs satisfy $a+b=xy$ in $\mathbb{F}_q$.
+This game was introduced by Buhrman and Massar \cite{buhrman} as a large alphabet generalization of the {\sf{CHSH}} game---which is one of the most well-studied two-prover games in quantum information theory, and which has a large number of applications to quantum cryptography and quantum complexity.
+Our main contributions in this paper are the first asymptotic and explicit bounds on the entangled and classical values of $\sf{CHSH_q}$, and the realization of a rather surprising connection between $\sf{CHSH_q}$ and geometric incidence theory.
+On the way to these results, we also resolve a problem of Paw{\l}owski and Winter \cite{hyperbits} about pairwise independent Information Causality, which, beside being interesting on its own, gives as an application a short proof of our upper bound for the entangled value of $\sf{CHSH_q}$.

-The main result regarding the quantum value of $\sf{CHSH_q}$ is an upper bound of $O(q^{-1/2})$.
-Regarding the classical value of the game, we prove an upper bound $O(q^{-\frac{1}{2}-\epsilon_0})$ in the case of $q=p^{2k-1}$, and a tight lower bound of $\Omega(q^{-\frac{1}{2}})$ for $q=p^{2k}$.
-A key observation that allows us to obtain the above bounds is a geometric view of $\sf{CHSH_q}$ which reveals an intimate connection between this game and the celebrated finite field Szemer\'{e}di-Trotter theorem of Bourgain-Katz-Tao \cite{BKT}.
-This connection creates one of the first links between the study of multiplayer refereed games and arithmetic combinatorics, and may have applications to other areas.
-Beside the above, our work contains various other technical results of independent interest.
-For example, as an intermediate step in our quantum upper bound we prove a new variant of the principle of information causality, resolving an open problem of Paw{\l}owski and Winter \cite{hyperbits}.